 - 6 How to treat dehydration in the elderly?

 - 7 Bottom line

 Do you take care of your parents or grandparent at home?
-If so, you might be doing whatever you can to protect and ensure they are fine.
+If so, you might be doing whatever you can to protect them and ensure they are fine.
 One point you might forget is dehydration in the elderly.
-They tend to get dehydrated more than you and I. If so, it can cause serious health problems.
+They tend to get dehydrated more than you and me.
+If so, it can cause serious health problems.

-Tahoe Springs Water explains the signs of dehydration in the elderly and effective tips on how to avoid it.
+Tahoe Springs Water explains the signs of dehydration in the elderly and gives effective tips on how to avoid it.
 The seniors might not like the taste of tap water.
 Changing the source of water could be a good start to ensure hydration for your loved ones.

 Why are the elderly at higher risk of dehydration?

 As you age, your body becomes dehydrated quicker.
 It’s due to the changes in the human body and kidneys.
 However, it’s not the only reason.
 The following reason leads to dehydration in the elderly:

 - Memory issues; forget to drink water, ask others to provide them water.

 - The disease makes the elderly visit the bathroom a lot, such as vomiting, diarrhea, and fever.

 Since the elderly tend not to move a lot, they might not drink enough water to avoid visiting the bathroom.
 So they are susceptible to dehydration more than other age groups.